aspose-words/Aspose.Words-Documentation/java/product-overview/_index.md

 * Borrow best practices from the Java Framework Design Guidelines
 * Provide a balance of ease of use and detailed manipulation of document elements

-Developers who have previously used Microsoft Word Automation in their projects will find the names and behavior of several classes, methods, and properties familiar.
+Developers who have previously used Microsoft Word Automation in their projects will find the names and behavior of many classes, methods, and properties familiar.

 [Document](https://apireference.aspose.com/words/java/com.aspose.words/Document), [Paragraph](https://apireference.aspose.com/words/java/com.aspose.words/Paragraph), [Bookmark](https://apireference.aspose.com/words/java/com.aspose.words/Bookmark), [Range](https://apireference.aspose.com/words/java/com.aspose.words/Range), [Section.PageSetup](https://apireference.aspose.com/words/java/com.aspose.words/section#PageSetup) and [Paragraph.ParagraphFormat](https://apireference.aspose.com/words/java/com.aspose.words/paragraph#ParagraphFormat) are some of the Aspose.Words classes.
 At the same time, Aspose.Words is quite different from the Microsoft Word Object Model in that it represents a document as a tree of objects, more like an XML DOM tree.
 If you have worked with any XML DOM library, you will find it is easy to understand and work with Aspose.Words.